 - An APO-lens is an optic that has been apochromatically corrected and, thus, delivers superior performance in terms of sharpness and color accuracy.
 By using special optical designs and low-dispersion glass (often fluorite glass), manufacturers try to ensure that blue, green, and red light rays fall into a single plane of focus.
 In non-APO lens designs, the different wavelengths of light cause the color rays to focus at slightly different distances from the lens, which can create an impression of blurredness when examined closely.
 The Leica APO-Telyt-R 3.4/180mm of 1975 was the first APO-lens that was widely commercialized, forming the starting point for Leica's APO-Telyt line of (super-)teles.

 - Bokeh is an important imaging characteristic of a photographic lens.
 The term is an English transliteration of the Japanese word for "blur."
 It refers to out-of-focus areas around the highlights within an image, where it appears as little circles.
 Bokeh that is smooth, round-shaped, and blends seemlessly into darker shadow areas is generally assessed as being desirable.
-Lens abberations and the shape of the aperture blades influence the quality of the bokeh, with blades that form a perfect circle delivering a superior rendering.
+Lens aberrations and the shape of the aperture blades influence the quality of the bokeh, with blades that form a perfect circle delivering a superior rendering.
 The nature of the bokeh is particularly central to the photographic expression whenever the depth of field is narrow, such as in macro, portrait and tele-photography.

-- Cine lens
+- Cine lens:

-- A lens optimized for use on a professional motion picture camera.
+- Cine lenses are optimized for use on professional motion picture cameras.
 Cine lenses differ in several important characteristics from still-centered camera lenses, even though they might share the same lens mount.
 On the outside, they are solid, all metal constructions.
 They feature external gears for use with a follow focus or a motorized zoom control, and have an aperture control ring that makes it possible to steplessly adjust the aperture while recording.
-Cine lenses also have a detailed, calibrated distance scale and a large focus throw that facilitates finetuning of the focus.
+Cine lenses also have a detailed, calibrated distance scale and a large focus throw that facilitates fine-tuning of the focus.
 On the inside, cine lenses are designed to control for "breathing", so that focus adjustment do not yield (small) changes in the angle of view (as often seen in still lenses).
 Moreover, cine zooms will be para-focal optics, which means that they maintain focus throughout the zoom range (while still zooms will generally not).
 Because of the need to avoid image shift during focusing or zooming, cine lenses require complex mechanical designs and tight manufacturing tolerances.
 The demands in terms of optical quality and consistency are generally also greater for cine lenses.
-The need for consistency also motivates the measurement of the speed of cine lenses in terms of t-stops, which not only takes the aperture opening (the f-stop) into account, but reflects the amount of light that is actually transmitted to the sensor.
+This need for consistency motivates the measurement of the speed of cine lenses in terms of t-stops, which not only takes the aperture opening (the f-stop) into account, but reflects the amount of light that is actually transmitted to the sensor.

 - DNG – Digital NeGative: